 This elastic not only helps prevent over steering the boat - but if you drop the tiller ensures that the rudder comes back to the middle!
 A "must have" fitting!

 Both the adjustable mast rake and the kicker system are continuous which means that there is no end to the control line.
 It is a joined up loop.
-Richard has used a 4-5mm Excel Racing which has a dyneema core.
-Dyneema d12 if you have'nt come across it is very easy to splice.
+Richard has used a 4-5mm Excel Racing line which has a dyneema core.
+Dyneema d12 if you haven't come across it is very easy to splice.
 Both of these control lines are long enough so that they can be adjusted whilst fully hiked - and the kicker long enough so it doesn't foul the centreboard.

 The standard way that the clew is attached to the boom is through a slider in a track.
 This can create quite a bit of friction (which can be eased by placing some plastic/mica under the pulley attached to the clew.
 The modern boats now coming out Hartleys keep the clew to the boom by simply tying it down (a la Laser).

-This can be switched over on the water and when in use gets allows the helm to get right forward.
+This can be switched over on the water and when in use allows the helm to get right forward.

 All of the new boats coming out of Hartleys now hare a ramp under the mast in recognition of the amount of mast rake now being used by a lot of the top sailors.
 Richard has retro fitted a ramp under his mast step making it from an old chopping block (not wooden!)

 Most people are sailing now with adjustable forestays allowing the rig to be raked back upwind and pulled straighter offwind.
 There are lots of ways of doing this.
 Richard has the standard Hartley setting of cleats behind the mast.
 Also shown here is another way of doing this, generally as seen on older boats, where the mast rake is led out to a cleat on the end of the other cleats.
 Another method - not shown here (yet) is for a swivel cleat just hehind the mast.
-Also shown here is the business end of the adjustable forestay - show the all important saftey line!
+Also shown here is the business end of the adjustable forestay - showing the all important safety line!